camisbored/CamsOS/README.md

 I recommend Visual Studio Code, as you should be able to open this folder up there and be good to go, using the build.bat and run.bat scripts to launch.

+This will run on hardware, I tested this on two x86 machines and I believe it should work on most.
+To boot, you must write the fullOS.bin file to a USB using a utility like DD or manually copy the bytes over using a HexEditor like HXD.
+You only need to copy up until the last not null byte to the beginning of your flash drive.
+Note that this will make the files on your usb effectively useless so only write to a empty drive.

 To run, you may want to download an x86-64 emulator like qemu and launch there.
 I have included run script, you can use that to launch the program assuming you have qemu configured correctly.